Weighted arithmetic mean: Variance of the weighted mean (-estimator for ratio-mean)

-This is called Ratio estimator and it is approximately unbiased for R.
+This is called a Ratio estimator and it is approximately unbiased for R.

 In this case, the variability of the ratio depends on the variability of the random variables both in the numerator and the denominator - as well as their correlation.
 Since there is no closed analytical form to compute this variance, various methods are used for approximate estimation.
 Primarily Taylor series first-order linearization, asymptotics, and bootstrap/jackknife.
 The Taylor linearization method could lead to under-estimation of the variance for small sample sizes in general, but that depends on the complexity of the statistic.
 For the weighted mean, the approximate variance is supposed to be relatively accurate even for medium sample sizes.
 For when the sampling has a random sample size (as in Poisson sampling), it is as follows: